wintercms/docs/events-introduction.md

 ```

 `$event` provides the event name that was fired.
-`$params` is the event payload; it's an array of the fired event's arguments.
+`$params` is the event payload.
+This will be an array of arguments passed from the fired event.

 Given the following event:
 ```php